 For many students, an internship is a great way to gain relevant work experience that opens doors down the road.
 Rutgers University Career Services (UCS) provides students with the opportunity now to seek internships and employment opportunities during their time at Rutgers from vetted employers and organizations.

-Two recent polls found that a majority of New Jersey residents prescribed painkillers do not recall having their risks explained and feel the opioid epidemic is a serious problem.
+Two recent polls found that a majority of New Jersey residents who were prescribed painkillers do not recall having their risks explained and feel the opioid epidemic is a serious problem.

 Every year since 2012, Rutgers has sent groups of students to the United Nations Commission on the Status of Women (CSW).